susperius/PyFuzz2/readme.rst

 * Gevent
 * psutil

+The server needs the following modules:

+* Gevent
+* Flask
+* Flask-Table

 Both software parts are configured via xml files.
-The config-files show some possible values and example of how to config the client/server.
+The config-files show some possible values and examples of how to config the client/server.

 You should **never** use this software in open networks (e.g. internet) there are no checks implemented to